wandyezj/Random/writings/thoughts/api_design.md

 > This paper will attempt to answer that question.

+A well designed API can significantly reduce the life-cycle cost of software.
+A Poorly designed API can significantly increase the life-cycle cost of software.

+Reasons Why:

+API Surface

+Assume Functionality already exists

 ## Paper Structure

 An Application Programming Interface (API) is ultimately a way to access functionality.
 One consideration of accessing functionality is ease of use: being able to quickly discover, understand, and apply the provided functionality.
 This paper will examine how to design an API with ease of use in mind.

-This paper will look at ease of use of four API aspects:
+This paper will look at ease of use in four API aspects:

 * [Model](#model),
 * [Behavior](#behavior),